These days, the term environmentalist comes with an absolute rack full of baggage.

 If you didn’t already know, environmentalists have opinions.
 Scientists have facts.
 Lobbyists have powerful connections.
 Activists have passion.

 So the question actually becomes… what does your average prospect think you are?

-Through what she believes is in which category you will reside in her mind.
-And perhaps more importantly, how, exactly, you will influence her beliefs, values and actions.
+Whatever lends your prospect sees you is how you’ll be labeled in her mind.
+And perhaps more importantly, that label will influence her beliefs, values and actions.